-How to get from Bangkok to Koh Chang.
+What is the best way to get from Bangkok to Koh Chang?

 In brief, as it’s taken for granted you:

 Hand over the requested amount of Baht & don’t forget your “Kop khun ka/krap” on the way out.
-All you then have to do is to find your way to the pick up point or bus station without being taken on the 2 hour scenic route by a friendly tuk-tuk driver who’s brother in law just happens to have some ancient Thai artifacts that he’ll sell to you for a bargain price, as you really are a very nice person.
+All you then have to do is to find your way to the pick up point or bus station without being taken on the 2 hour scenic route by a friendly tuk-tuk driver.

 You’ll find timetables and schedules for all transport services on this aptly named ‘Timetables & Schedules‘ page

 There are three flights per day.
-But be sure to reconfirm your flight the day before as flights do get cancelled even in High Season as they are rarely full, or even half full, this applies more to the early morning PG302 from Trat to Bangkok which means being picked up at 6.30am or earlier which isn’t an ideal time for many people.
+But be sure to reconfirm your flight the day before as flights do get cancelled especially in Low Season as they are rarely full, or even half full, this applies more to the early morning PG302 from Trat to Bangkok which means being picked up at 6.30am or earlier which isn’t an ideal time for many people.

 In Dec 2010 Bangkok Airways began operating new services between Trat and Samui ( and on to Phuket ).
 The flights weren’t cheap but did make sense if you were doing a two centre holiday and didn’t want to either waste a day travelling or spend the night in Bangkok.
 You’ll notice the use of the past tense in that last sentence – as not enough people were doing a two centre holiday and so the flights stopped operating in 2012.
 Not really surprising as the type of person who likes Phuket or Samui isn’t the type of person who usually likes the sleepier Koh Chang.

-Book the shared transfer between Trat Airport and any hotel on Koh Chang here.
+Save money and book tickets for the shared minibus between Trat Airport and hotels on Koh Chang.

 Getting to Koh Chang by self-drive is easier than you might imagine.
 It’s a straightforward drive.
 Companies such as Hertz or Budget Car Hire will provide a GPS in English which makes life much easier.
 But the majority of road signs are in English and Thai, so driving is pretty simple in Thailand.